-The Alameda County Probation Department (ACPD) has a broad array of youth services resources that specifically target at-risk juveniles, juvenile offenders, and heir families.
+The Alameda County Probation Department (ACPD) has a broad array of youth services resources that specifically target at-risk juveniles, juvenile offenders, and their families.
 ACPD contracts with numerous agencies that work together as the Delinquency Prevention Network (DPN).
-Eleven Youth Service Centers, located hroughout Alameda County, offer individual and family counseling services to at-risk routh and their families.
-Nine of these Youth Service Centers also contract to provide ase management services where family needs are identified, resources found, and help with connection to the resource is provided.
-Five other Community-based Drganizations and one school district also provide specific services as part of the esources available to Alameda County youth through Oakland Measure Z
+Eleven Youth Service Centers, located throughout Alameda County, offer individual and family counseling services to atrisk youth and their families.
+Nine of these Youth Service Centers also contract to provide case management services where family needs are identified, resources found, and help with connection to the resource is provided.
+Five other Communitybased Organizations and one school district also provide specific services as part of the resources available to Alameda County youth through Oakland Measure Z.

 The Youth Service Centers provide family counseling to youth/families referred by probation, schools, and through self-referral.
-Youth that police have delivered to dalabar House, the County's Crisis Shelter for youth described under 601 of the Welfare & Institutions Code (truant, incorrigible, runaway) are also referred for counseling.
+Youth that police have delivered to Malabar House, the County's Crisis Shelter for youth described under 601 of the Welfare & Institutions Code (truant, incorrigible, runaway) are also referred for counseling.
 These agencies also serve youth/families that have come to the attention of the Probation Department and/or are on Probation.
-The agencies' goals are to trengthen families and reduce the risk factors that relate to delinquency and status offenders.
+The agencies' goals are to strengthen families and reduce the risk factors that relate to delinquency and status offenders.

-community Probation, our local program funded by JJCPA contracts directly with three providers for cognitive behavioral services, educational services, and workshops ocusing on behavior modification, self-esteem, communication skills, effective parenting skills, cultural issues, conflict resolution, abuse, substance abuse, and independent living skills.
+Community Probation and Family Preservation, our local programs funded by JJCPA contract directly with one provider for cognitive behavioral services, educational services, and workshops focusing on behavior modification, self-esteem, communication skills, effective parenting skills, cultural issues, conflict resolution, abuse, substance abuse, and independent living skills.
 Services include a family intake, a stress assessment, individual counseling and crisis intervention.
-This year we are procuring services for additional programming such as employment and gender responsive services
+As of 2018, we are procuring services for additional programming such as gender responsive services, outpatient substance abuse treatment, and gang intervention.

-ACPD also has strategies in place aimed to reduce the number of youth in out-ofnome placements through a collaborative effort that reviews all probation ecommendations, increasing available interventions that are family focused, youth entered and community based.
+ACPD also has strategies in place aimed to reduce the number of youth in out-ofhome placements through a collaborative effort that reviews all probation recommendations, increasing available interventions that are family focused, youth centered and community based.
 Probation provides alternatives to out-of-home placement to increase the number of youth participating in alternative interventions such as multi-systemic therapy, and intensive case management.